miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 So, we have seen that current in a wire creates a concentric magnetic field around the wire.
 Conversely, a changing magnetic field can induce an electric current in a conductor.
 This process is known as electromagnetic induction.

+Let's assume we have a closed circular wire and a bar magnet.
+The magnetic field is constant when the magnet is stationary.
+However, if we move the magnet, the magnetic field the wire experiences changes.
+When moving the magnet away from the wire, the magnetic field decreases.
+Consequently, a current is induced in the wire.

 One of the fundamental properties of a magnetic field is that it wants to remain steady.
 If we suddenly turn off our power supply, the magnetic field won't immediately be gone, as it wants to resist the change.
 Instead, it will slowly decrease.
 The magnetic field change leads to an induced current and voltage.
 The induction keeps the current flowing and induces a voltage, even though the supply is off.

 On the contrary, if we were to turn on the current again, the whole current wouldn't immediately occur because the magnetic field first needs to build up.
 In this case, an induced current and voltage in the opposite direction would be present before the magnetic field builds up entirely.